Political Science and Law

 The Department's Political Science major enables students to purse areas of interest in American Government and Politics, International Relations, Comparative Politics, and Political Thought and Philosophy.
 A Political Science minor is also available.

 The Department's Public Administration minor provides essential background for those seeking employment in state and local government.
+The Global Security and Diplomacy minor helps provide skills, theories, and experiences that will help with interests in international affairs, foreign service, and non-governmental organizations.

 The Department's Jurisprudence, Law and Society major is an interdisciplinary program focused on law within a liberal arts framework.
 As a program with selective admissions criteria, it provides students with an essential understanding of legal ideas and philosophy as they affect institutions and social processes.
 A Pre-Law Studies minor is also available for students who wish to enhance their preparation for law school by coming law-related study, drawn from several academic disciplines, with other majors.